 The camera body top view comparison tool allows comparison of many additional Canon EOS models.

 Another big difference between the 77D and the Rebel T7i is the mode dial being located on the left, making room for the already discussed LCD panel on the right.

 The right side of the camera features a trio of function buttons located below the shutter release and top dial, within easy reach of the index finger.
 With the Auto Display-Off Sensor provided just above the viewfinder, the T7i's rightmost top button, the Display button, is no longer needed and a function that would be irrelevant on the T7i takes its place.
-That is the LCD illumination button.
-The left-most button allows AF Area selection and the right-most turns the rear LCD display off or on.
-The ISO setting button is of course in the middle.
+That function is the LCD illumination.
+The left-most button allows AF Area selection and the ISO setting button is, of course, in the middle.

 The three-position power switch, positioned by the mode dial on the left, remains with video recording being the third option.
 While video recording does not seem power-related, the location of this function is convenient.
+However, I seem to push the switch past the middle setting more frequently than I should.
 With the LCD available to show Wi-Fi status, the Wi-Fi light found on top left of the T7i is not provided on the 77D.

 Aside from the standard flash hot shoe, the mode dial is the other prominent top-of-the-camera feature.
-Changing the mode dial design seems to be a prerequisite for any new Rebel model (I know, the 77D is not technically a "Rebel", but ... it still seems like one) and the 77D (and T7i) follow that trend.
-However, this update, the removal of the circular outline graphics, appears to be mostly a cosmetic one.
+Changing the mode dial design seems to be a prerequisite for any new Rebel model (I know, the 77D is not technically a "Rebel") and the 77D (and T7i) follow that trend.
+However, this update's change, the removal of the circular outline graphics, appears to be mostly a cosmetic one.
 One additional creative mode, filters, has landed on the 77D's (and T7i's) mode dial.